ZoeLeBlanc/Networks_and_Digital_History/PITCHME.md

 - HYPOTHESIS!!! |
 - What sort of questions can we ask about this data? |

-Note: if we think of this as a social network > spend some time writting these into github issues, is this enough though... we can think about hypotheses but we also need to talk about methods and hypotheses. but can we really make a hypothesis without understanding our methods? hypotheses are great but also need to understand our methods > chicken and egg of digital history > where do you start > has to be both
+Note: if we think of this as a social network what types of things can we ask? we can think about hypotheses but we also need to talk about methods and hypotheses. but can we really make a hypothesis without understanding our methods? hypotheses are great but also need to understand our methods > chicken and egg of digital history > where do you start > has to be both
 ---
 @title[Networks First Steps]
 ### First Questions When Starting Network Analysis